Algorithmic Shadow Spectroscopy: Shot noise propagation

 where we used that the variance of the square of a random variable of mean zero is $\var[ \mathcal{E}_i(\nu')^2] = 2 \epsilon^4$.
 It follows that the standard deviation of the baseline is $\epsilon^2\sqrt{2 /\nobs}$, and thus the signal to noise ratio can be calculated as

 where in the last equation we use that the statistical fluctuations are due to the finite number of circuit repetitions (shot noise) as $\epsilon^{-2} \propto \nshot$.
 As such, in order to resolve a peak we need to set the total shot budget $\ttot \nshot$ as the amount of quantum resources such that $1/\overline{I^2} < \ttot \nshot \sqrt{\nobs}$.
-Indeed, the signal-to-noise ratio can be improved just by increasing $\sqrt{\nobs}$ at a fixed shot budged $\ttot \nshot$, i.e., without using more classical resources.
+Indeed, the signal-to-noise ratio can be improved just by increasing $\sqrt{\nobs}$ at a fixed shot budged $\ttot \nshot$, i.e., without using more quantum resources.
 Furthermore, using the pre-screening described in \cref{sec:postproc} one can discard observables with negligible signal guaranteeing that $\overline{I^2} > I_{min}^2 > 0$, while the actual value of $\overline{I^2}$ depends strongly on the considered system.

-We find that this simple model very well describes realistic data obtained using classical shadows: in \cref{fig:scaling}(a) we calculate the average spectral density for the same simulation as in \cref{fig:fig1}.
+We find that this simple model quite accurately describes the effect of shot noise on actual shadow spectra: in \cref{fig:scaling}(a) we calculate the average spectral density for the same simulation as in \cref{fig:fig1}.
 As we describe in \cref{sec:postproc}, we standardise our data matrix such that the standard deviation of each signal is unity and thus the variance in the Fourier transform is approximately $\var[\mathcal{E}_i(n)] \approx \epsilon^2 \approx 1$.
 Indeed, \cref{fig:scaling}(a) confirms that the expected baseline $\epsilon^2 =1$ (blue solid line) in the spectrum matches well the empirical sample mean $0.994$. \cref{fig:scaling}(a) also confirms that the theoretically expected standard deviation of this baseline $\sqrt{2/\nobs} \epsilon^2 = \sqrt{2/10689} \approx 0.0137$ nicely matches the empirical sample standard deviation $0.0139$.